CountBricks Takeoff Drawing Mastery for Residential Builders

 2. Voice-tag openings; the AI deducts windows and doors automatically.

-3. Review the colour-coded overlay that shows net cladding areas per façade.
+3. Review the color-coded overlay that shows net cladding areas per façade.

-4. Push quantities to the estimate and watch labour hours adjust using your preset productivity rates.
+4. Push quantities to the estimate and watch labor hours adjust using your preset productivity rates.

 Pro Tips for Power Users